 On his journey through 18th century fiction, Hitchings reveals how the novel was more than mere entertainment, it was also a subversive hand grenade that would change British society for the better.
 He travels from the homes of Britain’s great and good to its lowliest prisons, meeting contemporary writers like Martin Amis, Will Self, Tom McCarthy and Jenny Uglow on the way.

 Although 18th century novels are woefully neglected today compared to those of the following two centuries, Hitchings shows how the best of them can offer as much pleasure to the reader as any modern classic.

-As a whistle-stop tour of key novels, this show played like a BA Eng-Lit Foundation course (or, described less kindly by others, ‘a York Notes Primer’ for those who can’t be bothered to read any of the works discussed).
+A whistle-stop tour of key novels, this show plays like a BA Eng-Lit Foundation course.
+Or, less kindly, ‘a York Notes Primer’ for those who can’t be bothered to read any of the works discussed.

-Hitchings gets full marks on passion for his subject and successfully makes the case for these works retaining their place at the head of the novel’s evolution.
+Hitchings gets full marks on passion for his subject.
+He successfully makes the case for these works retaining their place at the head of the novel’s evolution.
 It’s difficult in a one-hour show to span the birth of so many genres: satire, social commentary, psychological novel.
 What could have been a breathless headlong rush was delivered in a calm, thoughtful and entertaining show.
-Keen to position the novels in their social mores, we got delightful thumbnail sketches of the authors’ lives and careers and an attempt to give a sense of place – from Hogarth’s morally debased, gin-soaked London to Walpole’s fantastically gothic palace at Stawberry Hill.
+Keen to position the novels in their social mores, Hitchins gave delightful thumbnail sketches of the authors’ lives and careers.
+He attempted to give a sense of place – from Hogarth’s morally debased, gin-soaked London to Walpole’s fantastically gothic palace at Stawberry Hill.